 Process Variables in Resistance Welding

 3. Hold periods

-2. Operation is quite fast, practically all metals can be resistance welded.
+2. Operation is quite fast.
+Practically all metals can be resistance welded.

-3. Cleaner workspace with less contaminants
+3. Cleaner workspace with fewer contaminants